IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_vision/README.md

 # ugv_vision
-## the module that provides the launch scripts to publish the images of the two camera on the Waveshare's UGV Rover inside ROS2 Humble
+## the module that provides the launch scripts to publish the images of the two cameras on the Waveshare's UGV Rover inside ROS2 Humble

 This is a fork from [Waveshare' repository](https://github.com/waveshareteam/ugv_ws/tree/ros2-humble-develop/src/ugv_vision), created for the course 'Vision for Autonomous Robots' at the University of Amsterdam.